trancongbao/endeavor/docs/1. Business Specification/Resources/Courses/README.md

 - Progress of study is tracked.
 - Courses are ranked based on difficulty.

-Lessons are order: all lessons are initially locked except the first one, a lesson is only unlocked if the student has finished (all) the previous lesson(s).
+Lessons are ordered: all lessons are initially locked except the first one, a lesson is only unlocked if the student has finished (all) the previous lesson(s).
-Each course also has a corresponding Spaced-Repetition flash-cards decks for reviewing vocabulary and grammar.

 Students need to meet reviewing requirements before they can procceed with new lessons/decks.

 # Lessons
 A standard lesson includes:
 + title